likhit-vivek/Cloud-Gateway/README.md

 One of the important choices we made is that, we are running a homogeneous datacenter i.e. We have all the software stack we need and all the machines are alike.
 That way it'll be easier to monitor the usage of each of the machines and prevent fragmentation when moving the tasks from one machine to the other, from private to public cloud or within the public cloud.

 #### Unlimited resources in Public cloud
+To handle any kind of workload, we are assuming we have unlimited resources in our public cloud.
+So, theoretically, we can keep on adding the tasks and will never run out of machines.
+But at the same time, we don't want to be inefficient.
+So, we chose the AWS model, where the machines are started or stopped on demand, and we are assuming that only the active machines will consume power.
+To improve the efficiency further, we are ensuring that the usage of the public cloud doesn't fall below 50%, by rearranging the tasks when more of the machines are being sparsely used.

 #### Max and Min load